 Most programs have a minimum undergraduate cumulative GPA requirement of 3.0 or higher and require all prerequisites be completed with a grade of “C” or higher.
 Keep in mind that the minimum required prerequisite grades are rarely competitive for admission, as admitted students usually have considerably higher grades and GPAs.

 When you apply to physical therapy school your GPA will be calculated by PTCAS, the centralized application service.
 You will type information into the centralized application from the transcripts of all colleges and universities you have attended, including the title of each course, number of credit hours, and the grade earned for each course.
+Dual enrollment courses (college courses taken during high school) are included.
 Each course will be classified according to the subject matter of the course.
 This information will be used to calculate an overall cumulative GPA for you and other types of GPAs.

 Physical therapy programs will also evaluate your prerequisite GPA, or sometimes your math/science prerequisite GPA.
 Some physical therapy programs will allow a certain number of retakes or repeated credit hours to be counted towards your prerequisite GPA.
-The average math/science prerequisite undergraduate GPA among 2022 matriculants to the IU Indianpolis DPT program was 3.68.
+The average prerequisite undergraduate GPA among 2025 graduates of the IU Indianapolis DPT program was 3.68.

 Course retakes #